πWhat's New In v8.2?

 Follow the new guide to setup a

-as we recommend: Recommended Setup.
+TileLayeras we recommend: Recommended Setup.
 More to come soon!The guide for interactive layers has been simplified, reworked, and example added.
 Check it out: Layer Interactivity.

 We've added some information about using flutter_map with the OpenStreetMap public tile servers: Using OpenStreetMap (direct).

-is loaded using one of the OpenStreetMap tile servers (in debug mode)
+Information will appear in console when a TileLayer is loaded using one of the OpenStreetMap tile servers (in debug mode)

-is loaded using one of the OpenStreetMap tile servers (in debug mode)Additionally, where an appropriate User-Agent header (which identifies your app to the server) is not set - for example, through TileLayer.userAgentPackageName
+TileLayer is loaded using one of the OpenStreetMap tile servers (in debug mode)Additionally, where an appropriate User-Agent header (which identifies your app to the server) is not set - for example, through TileLayer.userAgentPackageName, or directly through the tile provider's HTTP headers configuration - a warning will appear in console (in debug mode), advising you to set a UA.

 In future, we may block users which do not set a valid UA identifier for this server.